breadcrumb.ecName

 What support is offered to participants?

 Each group is chaired by the HTP Secretariat, managed by an external contractor under the supervision of the European Commission’s DG REGIO.
-The HTP secretariat will be responsible for the overall management of the working groups as well as the facilitation of digital and physical working group meetings to support the achievement of tangible outcomes.
+The HTP Secretariat is responsible for the overall management of the working groups as well as the facilitation of digital and physical working group meetings to support the achievement of tangible outcomes.

-In addition, working group members will be compensated for travel and accommodation for 1 in person meeting per year, taking place in Brussels, Belgium.
+In addition, working group members are compensated for travel and accommodation for one in-person meeting per year, taking place in Brussels, Belgium.

 Timeline